-To connect with practitioners around the world, or just to find other Circle members, there are WOL Communities on Facebook and LinkedIn: facebook.com/groups/workingoutloud/ & linkedIn:facebook.com/groups/workingoutloud/ & <a hr
+To connect with practitioners around the world, or just to find other Circle members, there are WOL Communities on Facebook and LinkedIn:

+facebook.com/groups/workingoutloud/

+linkedin.com/groups/4937010

 You can also contact me at john.stepper@workingoutloud.com.
 I enjoy hearing from people interested in WOL, and reply personally to every email.